rjensen96/google-dino/README.md

 # google-dino
-A re-creation of Google's dino jumpy desert game.
+A re-creation of Google's dino-jumping-in-the-desert game.
 This time... it's Jumpy Bean Lady!!
 Uses the p5.js library.

 ### What it looks like